mebble/birdwatch/README.md

 - Tweet modal
     - [x] Avoid closing the modal on click (user can't interact with videos etc)
     - [ ] Bug - Modal's tweet top overflows on desktop when the tweet is long
+    - [ ] Bug - Modal's loader renders only when the first tweet is loading
 - App
     - [x] make only header parameters sticky positioned
     - [x] refetch a user's data onClicking "search" if an error occurred on the previous attempt (currently, will refetch onclick only when search input is changed)